 A gift summary memorandum is available for your information.

 The NC Lobbying Act established certain standards and conduct for lobbyists, lobbyist principals and solicitors.
-In addition, the university is required to report lobbying expenses to the NC Secretary of State’s Office.
+In addition, the university is required to report lobbying expenses to the NC State Board of Elections and Ethics Enforcement.
 See N.C.
-General Statute Chapter §120C.
-For a directory of registered lobbyists, see the NC Secretary of State’s website.
+General Statute Article 8 of Chapter 163A.
+For a directory of registered lobbyists, see the Secretary of State Lobbying website.

 Federal lobbying laws require annual reporting and disclosure as well.
 See attached memorandum for information regarding the university reporting obligations under federal law.